samelimill/near-charge-register/README.md

-# near-charge-register
+# Daily Scheduling Panel
-Daily Scheduling Panel
+For this project, I've built a simple scheduling tool.